Food Storage Moms-Emergency Survival Tips

 I know people sell bread-making e-books, but here’s the deal, I want to teach people the pioneer skills of making bread.
 My recipes are no-fail, as long as you have fresh ingredients.
 Anyone can make bread.
 I would love to open a bakery and teach people how to make bread, there is nothing quite like the feel of bread dough in your hands and teaching others to make it.

 Pressure Cooker Printable by Food Storage Moms

-I love using a pressure cooker, my favorite one is the Fagor Pressure Cooker, I guess because it seems sturdier than the Instant Pot.
+I love using a pressure cooker, my favorite one is the Sagor (used to be Fagor) Pressure Cooker, I guess because it seems sturdier than the Instant Pot.
 I have both of them, so I have used both.
 I took classes from Chef Brad using the Fagor product and I worked at a kitchen store teaching people how to make bread, cinnamon rolls, and so much more.
 It was a very fun job.
 They sold only the Fagor, so, after using both I bought all four daughters a Fagor for Christmas one year.

 Here is the pressure cooker printable:

 PRINTABLE Lodge Dutch Oven time and temperature chart I put together after getting permission from the company:

 Where Do I Start by Food Storage Moms

 What Do I Have by Food Storage Moms

 I will add some more printables as I think of them.
 I hope this makes it easier for you to find the ones you can use.
 Thanks again for being prepared for the unexpected.
 We can do this together.
 May God bless this world, Linda